tnewaz84/tnewaz84/README.md

 ---

 ## 🚀 **Current Focus**
-Currently leading a portfolio of high-growth ventures, including **Absolute Floors & More** and the **Sudo Random OS**, toward aggressive scaling and 10-figure valuations.
+Currently leading a portfolio of high-growth ventures, including Grayline Solutions LLC.
+V-22-Labs and the **Sudo Random OS**, toward aggressive scaling and 10-figure valuations.
 My focus is on the intersection of AI-driven operational efficiency and total market capture.

 ---